punker76/code-samples/README.md

 # Just some code samples...

 Run `Build.cmd` to compile all stuff.
+You need [Visual Studio 2015 Community Edition](<https://www.visualstudio.com/>) to build the solutions, so I can use the new C# 6 features.

 ## Auto moving ToolTip